This is a guest post by Katy Yam of Hong Kong Travel Blog

 4. Peng Chau

-Lantau, Lamma and Cheung Chau are too crowded and want to stay away?
-Peng Chau is a choice for you.
-Island culture, fresh seafood, rustic temples and hiking trails are there waiting for you.
+Do you find the islands of Lantau, Lamma and Cheung Chau to be too crowded?
+Then Peng Chau is the choice for you.
+Island culture, local Hong Kong street food, rustic temples and hiking trails all await.
 As it is not that busy, you can hardly find any chain store there except a supermarket, which is very rare in Hong Kong.
 Visiting the local shops there seems like going back to Hong Kong in the 1950s.
 It’s even more unbelievable that this tranquil island was once a thriving industrial center in the late 19th and early 20th centuries.

 To enjoy the panoramic view of Peng Chau, it’d be good to climb the Finger Hill.
 You can overlook the Tsing Ma Bridge and Hong Kong Disneyland at the hilltop pavilion.
 It would be the best to stay until the evening, watch the sunset and take some shinny golden photos.
 Simply walk along the Peng Chau Family Trail, which starts near to the ferry pier, and get to the top point of the island.